danielcspaiva/teste-gaivota/README.md

 ## Gaivota FullStack Test

-Gaivota FullStack Test it's a base project using MERN (MongoDB, Express, React, and NodeJS).
+Gaivota FullStack Test is a base project using MERN (MongoDB, Express, React, and NodeJS).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Get Started